dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/settings.md

 **Parameters**

-`templateName`: The name of the template that you want to output.
+`[in] templateName`: The name of the template that you want to output.

-`file`: The file path and name that you want to save the template.
+`[in] file`: The file path and name that you want to save the template.

-**Return Value**

-A boolean value that indicates whether the template is output successfully.

 **Exception**